RepoWise/RepoWise-website/README.md

 ## License

-This project does not currently specify a license.
-If you plan to publish or distribute the site, consider adding an appropriate license file.
+This project is licensed under the [MIT License](LICENSE), permitting reuse, modification, and distribution with appropriate attribution.